event-driven-dotnet/EventDriven.EventBus.Dapr/ReadMe.md

     }
     ```

-5. Lastly, in `Startup.Configure` call `app.UseDaprEventBus`, passing an action that subscribes to `DaprEventBus` events with one or more event handlers.
+5. Lastly, in `Startup.Configure` in `app.UseEndpoints` call `endpoints.MapDaprEventBus`, passing an action that subscribes to `DaprEventBus` events with one or more event handlers.
+   - Also call `app.UseRouting` and `app.UseCloudEvents`.
    - Make sure to add parameters to `Startup.Configure` to inject each handler you wish to use.
    - For example, to add the weather forecast handler, you must add a `WeatherForecastEventHandler` parameter to the `Configure` method.